guroteske/al-guides/Equipment Guide.md

 [![283mm Triple](/resources/283mm%20triple.png)]()

  - **[Submarine Mounted 203mm Twin Mle1924]()** can only be equipped on the submarine Surcouf, and is the only gun she can equip.
  - **[Prototype 310mm Triple]()** and **[283mm Triple SK C/28]()** both fire arcing shells, similar to a battleship, despite being vanguard guns.
 This allows them to bypass shields entirely, potentially increasing their damage output in practice.
-However, as large caliber guns, they can only be equipped on Azuma and the Deutschland class (*Deutschland class's ability to equip 310mm guns currently unconfirmed*).
+However, as large caliber guns, they can only be equipped on Azuma, while the Deutschland class can only choose the 283mm, whose AP shells make it poorly suited for their niche of bullying light armour targets.

 ## Main Fleet (BB/BC/BM/BBV) Guns
  - Due to the burst-damage nature of battleship main guns, they're grouped together based on their expected reload speeds.
 The highest direct damage guns tend to have firing timers longer than 20s, while the fastest guns have firing timers shorter than 18s and are generally best suited for use on ships with powerful skills that proc on main gun fire.
 This leaves a select handful of guns that fall into the 18-20s band.
-These guns have the potential to outdamage the slower guns under the right circumstances, while also still being fast enough to function well on ships with proc-on-fire skills. <br/><br/> In general, battleships used for trash clearing will also prefer a gun with a faster fire rate due to their more smooth damage curve and the tendency for higher damage guns to overkill trash mobs.
+These guns have the potential to outdamage the slower guns under the right circumstances, while also still being fast enough to function well on ships with proc-on-fire skills.<br/><br/>In general, battleships used for trash clearing will also prefer a gun with a faster fire rate due to their more smooth damage curve and the tendency for higher damage guns to overkill trash mobs.

 **>20s** <br/>
 [![406mm Triple Mk6](/resources/406mm%20triple%20mk6%20gr_s.png)]()